Jack Marshall: Leader of the Opposition

 Marshall became Leader of the Opposition in 1972.
 He made the choice to not separate the shadow cabinet from the rest of the caucus to encourage party unity.
 He made minimal changes to his portfolio allocations from February 1972 to highlight National's experience and stability, contrasting from the comparative inexperience of the new Labour Government.

 On 4 July 1974, Marshall was informed that a leadership challenge from his own deputy, Muldoon, was imminent.
 Aware that much of his support had drained away, Marshall resigned, leaving Muldoon to take the leadership unopposed.
 Marshall's decline was primarily the result of his inability to damage the highly popular Kirk; Marshall's quiet, understated style did not fit well with the aggressive tactics required of an opposition party seeking to return to government.
-Ironically, Kirk died later that same year and his replacement, Bill Rowling, was perceived as a quiet and non-confrontational leader, just as Marshall had been.
+Ironically, Kirk died on 31 August 1974 and his replacement, Bill Rowling, was perceived as a quiet and non-confrontational leader, just as Marshall had been.